nih0n/nih0n.github.io/content/posts/asp-net-sessions-internals.md

 services.TryAdd(ServiceDescriptor.Singleton<IDistributedCache, MemoryDistributedCache>());
 ```

-then we call `.UseSession()` to add `SessionMiddleware` to the middleware pipeline, otherwise the session cookie won't be handled.
+Then we call `.UseSession()` to add `SessionMiddleware` to the middleware pipeline, otherwise the session cookie won't be handled.

 > Actually the session persistence happens inside `DistributedSession`, the `DistributedSessionStore` just creates a new `DistributedSession` passing the `IDistributedCache`.